nkpz/RiotDispatch/README.md

 //Listens for an action that is triggered by the API and contains data from an AJAX request, which we'd like to store. self.on('apiStuffReceived', function(apiStuff) {
     self.apiStuff = "Stuff from API in store"
-    //Now that we have new data stored, run the action creator function to let the view know so it can rerender. apiStuffChanged();
+    //Now that we have new data stored, run the action creator function to let the view know that it needs to rerender. apiStuffChanged();
 });